xlladdins/xll/docs/Excel4MacrosH-P.md

 | 3         | Display as page   |
 | 4         | Display as data   |

-Function    is a number between 0 and 4094 specifying which calculation or subtotals to apply to the field.
+Function&nbsp;&nbsp;&nbsp;&nbsp;is a number between 0 and 4094
+specifying which calculation or subtotals to apply to the field.
 If you will be showing the field in the header (orientation 1, 2, or 3), add up the values from the table corresponding to the subtotals you would like to show.
 If you will be showing the field as a data field (orientation 4), use one value from the table.
 If an entry in this column is left blank, Microsoft Excel will not change the calculation or subtotal which are currently attached to the field.

 |           |              |
 | --------- | ------------ |